wishcordx/wishcordai/NEW-FEATURES-GUIDE.md

 ### Sample Tweet (Auto-generated):
 ```
-Just made a wish on WishCord! 🎅✨
+Just made a wish on WCordAI! 🎅✨

 "I wish for a PS5 for Christmas so I can finally play with my friends..."

 SantaMod69 responded with: "GRANTED lmao but only if you're not on the naughty list, which judging by..."

-#WishCord #XmasAI #Web3Christmas
+#WCordAI #XmasAI #Web3Christmas
 ```

 ### Why This Works: